 Connie’s Stampin’ Up!
 Supplies

-- Paper: Basic Black, Real Red, Basic White,
+- Paper: Basic Black, Real Red, Basic White, OR Flirty Flamingo, Very Vanilla, Painterly Pears Designer Series Paper (DSP)

 The measurements are different for Portrait and Landscape so be sure to check them closely for the card you want to create.
 Like I always say, measure twice, cut once.
 I have the measurements for each of the interlocking Z-fold cards listed below.